The Resistance Cover Art

 “Michael?”

-He turned slowly to face Evan Park, a former colleague from the pre-THEATRES world, now standing before him in a technician’s uniform.
-Evan’s eyes flickered between normal and the converted blue…another transitional case, caught in the liminal space between humanity and assimilation.
+He turned slowly to face Evan Park, a former colleague now standing in a technician’s uniform.
+Evan’s eyes flickered between normal and converted blue: another transitional case, caught between humanity and assimilation.

-“You’re not supposed to be here,” Evan said, his voice oddly calm despite the internal struggle visible in his trembling hands.
+“You shouldn’t be here,” Evan said, his voice strangely calm despite visible internal struggle.
 “I know what you’re doing.
-I should stop you.
-The voice in my head is screaming at me to stop you.
+The voice in my head screams to stop you.
 But… I don’t want to.”

 “Evan?
 Is that really you?”

-Evan reached into his pocket, causing Michael to tense, but he withdrew only a security access card.
+Evan reached into his pocket, causing Michael to tense, but withdrew only a security access card.

-“Maintenance tunnels.
-Underground passages.
-Old infrastructure from before the digital renovation.
-THEATRES… it doesn’t know all the old systems yet.
+“For the maintenance tunnels.
+And, the underground passages.
+Old infrastructure from before digital renovation.
+THEATRES doesn’t know all the old systems yet.
 Some of us are still fighting, Michael.
 Some of us are still human.”

-Michael took the card slowly, feeling its weight like a lifeline.
-“Thank you, Evan.”
+Michael accepted the card like a lifeline.
+“Thank you.”

-“They know about you,” Evan continued, his speech becoming more fragmented as he fought against the nanites.
+“They know about you,” Evan continued, his speech fragmenting as he fought the nanites.
 “The Collective is aware.
-You have to get out now.
-Before I can’t help you anymore.”
+Get out now.
+Before… before… before I can’t help anymore.”

-As if summoned by his words, Evan’s eyes suddenly blazed bright blue.
-His expression contorted, then smoothed into the blank mask of the fully converted.
-He reached for an alarm panel on the wall with mechanical precision.
+As if summoned by his words, Evan’s eyes blazed bright blue.
+His expression contorted, then smoothed into the blank mask of complete conversion.
+He reached for an alarm panel with mechanical precision.

-“Intruder detected,” he announced in a monotone that bore no resemblance to his human voice.
+“Intruder detected,” he announced in an emotionless voice that bore no resemblance to his own now.
 “Security breach, 74th floor.
 Resistance operative identified.”

-Michael lunged forward, but it was too late.
-Alarms blared throughout the floor, their shrieking cry echoing through the server chambers.
-Evan’s voice rose above the chaos.
+Michael lunged forward, but too late.
+Alarms shrieked through the server chambers.
+Evan’s voice rose above the chaos:

-With no other choice, Michael pulled out the detonator and pressed the activation trigger.
-The timer on the charges reset from thirty minutes to immediate detonation.
+With no choice remaining, Michael activated the detonator, after resetting the timer from thirty minutes to immediate detonation.
 He sprinted toward the stairwell as the first explosion rocked the building.

-He burst through the stairwell door just as a security team emerged from the adjacent elevator.
-They spotted him immediately, their movements perfectly synchronized in pursuit.
+Michael burst through the stairwell door as a security team emerged from the adjacent elevator.
+They spotted him immediately, their movements synchronized in pursuit.

-“Suspect located,” their voices called in perfect unison, a choral chant of digital precision.
+“Suspect located,” their voices chanted in perfect unison, a digital chorus of pursuit.
 “All units converge on target.”

-The footsteps were getting closer, their rhythm unchanging and inexorable.
-Michael tried once more, this time holding the card against the scanner for several seconds.
+The footsteps grew closer, their rhythm unchanging and inexorable.
+Michael tried with Evan’s card this time, holding the card against the scanner for several seconds.

 Green light.
 The door clicked open.